WinClassic/winclassic.github.io/quickstart.md

 ### Classic Display Properties Dialog

 Adjusting Classic theme from within Windows 8/8.1/10/11 is no longer possible by default because Microsoft removed support for it in the Personalization panel/Settings.
-You can restore the ability to customize Classic Theme by using an old dialog from Windows 95 which still works under modern Windows.
+You can restore the ability to customize Classic Theme by using an old dialog from a Windows NT 5.0 beta which still works under modern Windows.

 Link: <https://winclassic.boards.net/thread/906/display-properties-deskn>